secureCodeBox/documentation/blog/2023-09-15-sbom-part-one-consumption.md

 This is part two of the SBOM story which covers the consuming side.
 If you missed part one, you can find it [here](/blog/2023/09/01/sbom-part-one-generation).

-One would assume that with a standardized format the combinations of generator and consumer are interchangeable, but as noted above, the SBOMs still vary in content and attributes.
+One would assume that with a standardized format the combinations of generator and consumer are interchangeable, but as noted previously, the SBOMs still vary in content and attributes.

 ## Possible SBOM Consumers and Interoperability Troubles